brhaka/WebShell/readme.md

 # WebShell
-Terminal developed in Vue.js, Python and Docker.
+Shell developed in Vue.js, Python and Docker.
 ##### by Brhaka

 ---